tezos/tezos-mirror/docs/introduction/howtouse.rst

 More information on validation can be found :ref:`here. <validation>`

-It's RPCs all the way down
+It's RPCs all the Way Down
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The client communicates with the node uniquely through RPC calls so